First Alert Weather Alert for Thursday and Friday - KESQ

 First Alert Weather Alert for Thursday and Friday

-A Winter Storm will drop into SoCal on Thursday bringing with it the possibility of rain and gusty winds for the desert, so the First Alert Weather Team has issued a First Alert Weather Alert for Thursday from noon Thursday until noon Friday.
+A Winter Storm will drop into SoCal on Thursday bringing with it rain and gusty winds for the desert, so the First Alert Weather Team has issued a First Alert Weather Alert for Thursday from noon Thursday until noon Friday.

+Given the potential for heavy rains around the entire region, a Flood Watch has been issued starting at midnight Thursday lasting until noon Friday, when the heaviest rain is expected.

-Winds will be gusty throughout the afternoon and evening Thursday, with gusts of 50 mph possible through early Friday.
+Winds will be gusty throughout the afternoon and evening Thursday, with gusts of 50 mph or more possible through early Friday.

-We will keep the cloud cover today and tomorrow, but the system pushing those clouds in presently is coming up from the Southwest, so highs will remain in the upper 60s and low 70s.
+The system is coming up from the Southwest, so highs will remain in the upper 60s and low 70s.
 By Thursday the colder low drops in and we'll cool off.
+Given that the rain is likely to arrive late in the afternoon, the earlier the better for travel around SoCal on Thursday.

 Following the storm on Thursday & Friday, a series of weak troughs will linger near the California coast, so we could see periods of showers through the weekend.
 This will be more likely for areas west of the valley.